The Victorian era

 - 1883The first electric railway was built in Brighton

-- 1885The standard bicycle (like what we use today) was invented
+- 1885The standard bicycle (like the ones we use today) was invented

 - 1885The first motor car was built in Germany by Karl Benz